mpahenrique/apijs/readme.md

-# APIJS
+# XHRT (XMLHttpRequest Transfer)
-The APIJS allows you to send a service method passing a URL, a Data and a fallback, if necessary.
+The XHRTransfer allows you to send a service method passing a URL, a Data and a fallback, if necessary.

-## Using APIJS you can:
+## Using XHRT you can:
   - Send REST methods;
   - Pass data values to a method;
   - Pass a URL fallback if the first fail;